eosdac/eosdac-contracts/dacproposals.contracts.md

 **INTENT:**
 The intent of startwork is to indicate the intention for the proposer to start work on an existing proposal.
+This action checks that there are enough approval votes from active custodians to approve the proposal and if successful transfers the required amount to an escrow account in preparation for the payment of the worker proposal at the completion of the work.

 <h1 class="contract">
 completework